buttonsrtoys/mvvm_plus/README.md

       }
     }

-Views are frequently nested and can be large, like an app page, feature, or even an entire app.
+Views are frequently nested and can be large, like an app page or feature.
 Or small, like a password field or a button.

 ## Rebuilding a View